Audiometry at work

-Or 'hearing tests' as normal people call it.
+Or 'hearing tests on me job' as normal people call it.

 One of the outcomes of a noise assessment may well be a need to dive into health screening and provide your minions with a hearing test and despite it being kind of a tail-end-Charlie bit of the Noise Regs, it is a whole other complex area.